arphox/KOCoSta/README.md

 - I highly value **simplicity**
   - because it reduces cognitive brain load, allowing to work more easily.
 - I value **consistency**
   - because it increases maintainability: it simplifies understanding and collaboration, reduces cognitive load, eases troubleshooting, makes it easier to automate things.

+## Further practices used in this repo

+These are not included in my "general standards", but tailored specifically for this repository.

+I don't explicitly recommend them, use them on your own judgement.

+**In this repository:**

+- I try to **avoid** hyperlinking important stuff from the internet to reduce maintenance cost.
+Links may break over time but name of concepts rarely change.